Duchenne muscular dystrophy (DMD)

 Information on relevant mobility equipment and other assistive technology can be found at The Loop – Your Neuromuscular Resource Hub: Equipment.

-Healthcare professionals involved in the treatment of Duchenne muscular dystrophy (DMD) may include general practitioners (GP), paediatricians, geneticists, neurologists, neuromuscular nurses, cardiologists, respiratory physicians, endocrinologists, physiotherapists, occupational therapists, orthotists, speech therapists, social workers, and dieticians.1-3 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.
+Healthcare professionals involved in the treatment of DMD may include general practitioners (GP), paediatricians, geneticists, neurologists, neuromuscular nurses, cardiologists, respiratory physicians, endocrinologists, physiotherapists, occupational therapists, orthotists, speech therapists, social workers, and dieticians.1-3 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

-The Australian Neuromuscular Disease Registry is an Australia-wide registry that collects information about individuals with certain neuromuscular conditions, including Duchenne muscular dystrophy (DMD).
+The Australian Neuromuscular Disease Registry is an Australia-wide registry that collects information about individuals with certain neuromuscular conditions, including DMD.
 The registry collects important medical information from adult and child patients across the country to improve the understanding of neuromuscular disease and accelerate the development of new therapies.

 It is best to discuss your interest in any clinical trials with your medical team to determine suitability and eligibility.